Sven Ottke: Professional career

 After 308 fights as an amateur, of which he won 256, he turned professional in 1997.
 Less than a year later on 24 October 1998, he won the IBF super middleweight championship from Charles Brewer via a disputed decision victory.
 After this he made 16 successful defenses of his IBF title against fighters such as Thomas Tate (twice), Glen Johnson, Silvio Branco, James Butler, Anthony Mundine, Charles Brewer in a rematch, and a controversial points win against Robin Reid.
 He was at the peak of his career when he won the WBA title on 13 March 2003 against WBA champion Byron Mitchell, winning by split points decision.

 After successfully defending his title 21 times, Ottke stepped down as undefeated world champion on 27 March 2004.
 Ottke has a record of 34 wins and 0 losses as a professional, of which 6 were by knockout.
 He was named IBF "Fighter of the Year" in 2003.

 Ottke was a durable and attritional fighter, with most of his wins coming by points decisions rather than knockout.

 Notably, Ottke refused to defend his title outside Germany, and referees and ringside officials were often German.
-It has been alleged that both the refereeing and some of the points decisions were biased, with many commentators in the Reid fight, in particular, commenting that it was some of the worst refereeing decisions that had seen and alleged corrupt judging being the only reason Ottke keeping his title.
-Reid, if he had won, had stated his intention to pursue a rematch against old foe Joe Calzaghe: the latter, holding the WBO belt, called out Ottke instead for a unification title match, but Ottke took only one more fight and then retired.
+It has been alleged that both the refereeing and some of the points decisions were corrupt and biased, with many commentators in the Reid fight, in particular, commenting that it was some of the worst refereeing that they had seen and alleged corrupt judging being the only reason Ottke kept his title.
+Reid had stated his intention to pursue a rematch against old foe Joe Calzaghe if he were to win; the latter, holding the WBO belt, called out Ottke instead for a unification title match, but Ottke took only one more fight and then retired.